Former French President Nicolas Sarkozy Was Formally Charged With Possible Ties To Illegal Financing From The Libyan Regime

 — MintPress News (@MintPressNews) March 24, 2018

-Police investigators examined claims from the Gaddafi regime and purported to have secretly given Sarkozy €50 million for the 2007 campaign.
-In France, the legal funding limit was set at €21 million back then.
-Furthermore, if the financing is proven true it would violate French rules against foreign financing.
+Police investigators examined claims from the Gaddafi regime and purported to have secretly given Sarkozy €50 million ($62,287,500) for the 2007 campaign.
+In France, the legal funding limit was set at €21 million ($26,160,750) back then.
+Furthermore, if the financing is proven true, it would violate French rules against foreign financing.

 But the controversy started a while back.
-In the daily’s report, in April 2012 the investigative French site, Mediapart, published a document that was authorized by a Libyan official and approved the payment for Sarkozy’s campaign.
+In the daily’s report, in April 2012, the French investigative site, Mediapart, published a document that was authorized by a Libyan official and approved the payment for Sarkozy’s campaign.

 Nicolas #Sarkozy – "Le 26 janvier, je n'étais pas à Paris"